-Trailering may be limited by the vehicle's ability to carry tongue weight.
-Tongue or kingpin weight cannot cause the vehicle to exceed the GVWR (Gross Vehicle Weight Rating) or the RGAWR (Rear Gross Axle Weight Rating).
+Trailer rating may be limited by the vehicle's ability to carry tongue weight.
+Tongue weight cannot cause the vehicle to exceed the GVWR (Gross Vehicle Weight Rating) or the RGAWR (Rear Gross Axle Weight Rating).
 See "Total Weight on the Vehicle's Tires" later in this section for more information.